brucou/2048s/README.md

 - We will impose lenses that take the application state and return the pieces of state of interest

 - Pros:
   - the previous ADR is actually hard to implement and the benefits mentioned in there outweigh the benefits.
-Simulating a swipe right is not simple enough to be implemented reliably by this humble servant.
-There are not so many libraries, using them add a dependency to the project, possible bugs/quirks/limitations, and a permanent duty of maintenance (security, updates, bug fixing, etc.).
+Simulating a swipe right is not simple enough to be implemented reliably by this humble servant, in addition to only imperfectly mirroring users' interactions.
+There are not so many libraries, using them adds a dependency to the project, possible bugs/quirks/limitations, and a permanent duty of maintenance (security, updates, bug fixing, etc.).
   - We can instrument the entire application without having to simulate real user events.
 E.g., instead of simulating a swipe, we can run the behavior module with a swipe right event or even a swipe event paramterized by the swipe direction
   - Because we can get the updated state of the application as output, we can also test that the board was updated correctly if we know how toget the board state from the application state.
   - So we'll have to impose lenses over the application state to get the pieces of state that we are interested in.
 Those lenses have to be exposed by the implementation.
 Those implementation details thus become part of the technical specifications of the application.
 Lenses still allow to abstract over the implementation details related to the exact shape of the application state.
 E.g., if the board state is stored differently or in another property, we only change the lens, not every test that relies on a specific shape.